 Students will examine the correspondence between translator, editor and author, to analyse the mediation and implicit bias.

 Translating English from around the world

-How do we convey concepts of gender and sexuality in translation?
+How do we convey queer identity in translation?
 How can we maintain original intentions in our translation when such concepts are so deeply rooted in the cultural ideas of both the original and the translated languages?

 It’s all Portuguese to us